 Thursday, August 13

-Today we transfer to Inverness by private coach and check in at the Glenmoriston Town House.
+Today we transfer to Inverness by private coach and check in at the beautifully-situated 5-star Ness Walk Hotel.
 Once settled, and after a lunch at leisure, we tour the UK’s oldest post-Reformation Cathedral, and then Inverness Castle, which sits on a cliff overlooking the River Ness.
 The red sandstone structure evident today was built in 1836 by architect William Burn on the site of an 11th-century defensive structure.
 Today, it houses Inverness Sheriff Court.
 This evening we enjoy a special dinner.

 Friday, August 14

 Today we tour to Lybster, enjoying breathtaking views along our way through Caithness.
 The first stop is Dunrobin Castle and Gardens.
 We will take in a falconry show and tour the walled gardens.
 By mid-day we will arrive in Lybster for lunch and a private tour of North Lands Creative.
 “Located in the wild and dramatic landscape of Caithness on the North East Coast of Scotland, North Lands Creative is one of the world’s most prestigious centres for the study and development of glass as an art form, providing excellent facilities, opportunities and inspiration to artists working with glass from all over the world.”
 We will tour the gallery, makers space, and take in the picturesque setting.
 There will be opportunity for a hands-on experience for those who wish to feel the sensation of molten glass being formed.
 Following an included lunch, we enjoy an artist presentation and a private tour of the Byre Exhibit housed in historic stone barns and featuring a breathtaking display of contemporary art glass by multiple artists.
 The expansive views and hand built stone structures offer countless photo opportunities and lasting memories.
 We will make our way back to the hotel for dinner at leisure.